 The “Toy Story” franchise is, of course, a natural for doll devotees, and I’ve given high praise to that Pixar confection over the past year.
 Another, less well-known film has come to my attention, and I highly recommend it for anyone who likes science-fiction, apocalypse adventure, self-sacrificing bravery, and a band of survivors who learn to fight the unknown and defeat the enemy at the gates.
 Oh, by the way, the heroes are rag dolls.

-The computer-animated movie is called “9,” not to be confused with “Nine,” the musical about a nineandscientist1self-centered, ego-driven Italian director (though that sounds like a possibility for post-family viewing).
+The computer-animated movie is called “9,” not to be confused with “Nine,” the musical about a self-centered, ego-driven Italian director (though that sounds like a possibility for post-family viewing).
 No, “9” is executive produced by art-circle favorite Tim Burton, and directed by Shane Acker, who is rightly called a “visionary.”
 It revolves around the creation of six “stitchpunk” rag dolls by a scientist who realizes that his machinery will ultimately spell the destruction of mankind.

 Not willing to see all that defined humanity fall to the wayside, he incorporates bits of his soul into these nine tiny totems.
 They are left alone to carry on and persevere against the legacy of destruction.